peterszerzo/annacingi-com/static/cms/projects/sidenotes.md

 Sound design: **Luca De Marinis**

-An original show by I Gordi.
+An original show by [I Gordi](https://www.teatrodeigordi.it/en/).
 Produced by Teatro Franco Parenti / TPE – Teatro Piemonte Europa / LAC Lugano Arte e Cultura.

 Set built in the workshop of Teatro Franco Parenti.
 Costumes made at the costume shop of Teatro Franco Parenti directed by Simona Dondoni.

+First performed on June 27th, 2024 at [Teatro Franco Parenti, Milan](https://teatrofrancoparenti.it/archivio/decennio-2020-2029/2023-2024/note-a-margine-2023-2024/) // [more information](https://www.teatrodeigordi.it/en/sidenotes/)

 > Thus, the funeral ceremony becomes one final tragic comedy of life!
 >